 My last example is a little hard to believe, so bear with me.
 In 2019, the points and miles community collectively gasped when it was discovered that one of the Small Luxury Hotel properties partnered with Hyatt was an “ultra all-inclusive” private island resort called Calala Island.

 Located in the ‘NiCaribbean'—off the Caribbean coast of Nicaragua—and hosting a maximum of 8 occupants, this is an authentic private island experience.

 Forget about the cash rate.
 This is one of those situations where if you have to ask how much it costs, you probably won't be willing to pay it.

 There are three Junior Suites and one Master Suite on the island, with two of the Junior Suites bookable with points at a time.
 As one of Hyatt's top Category 8 properties, award nights cost 40,000 points.

-Unfortunately, Hyatt allows loyalty members to purchase a maximum of 55,000 miles per year.
+Unfortunately, Hyatt allows loyalty members to purchase a maximum of 55,000 points per year.
 Fortunately, Hyatt also allows members to combine Hyatt points for a redemption.
 To initiate a points transfer, you'll need to fill out this form with both party's information and send it to the email or mailing address on the form.

 Maximize Your Purchase

 Hyatt point purchases are processed by Points.com, meaning it won't qualify for the travel bonus category offered on some credit cards.
 In this case, you're better off using a points purchase to qualify for the minimum spending requirement of a welcome bonus or using a card that bonuses everyday purchases.
 Some of our favorites include:

 - The Blue Business® Plus Credit Card from American Express